cuttlemaster/sillypickers/README.md

 * Focus on object oriented javascript functions
 * Learn the basics of the Fetch API in vanilla javascript

-### Helpful Instructions
+### Developmet Instructions

-When developing locally, make sure to run `npm run scss` so that the scss files compile!
+* When developing locally, run `npm run scss` to ensure styles are compiled as changes are made.